chrismd2/sanfran_food_truck/README.md

 ## Installation

-Add this project to the local directory and the package can be installed by adding `sanfran_food_truck` to your list of dependencies in `mix.exs`:
+Add this project to the local directory (ie `git clone https://github.com/chrismd2/sanfran_food_truck.git`) and the package can be installed by adding `sanfran_food_truck` to your list of dependencies in `mix.exs`:

 ```elixir